huiyuroy/polyspaces/README.md

 # polyspaces
-A dataset used for redirected walking simulation tests
+A dataset used for redirected walking simulation tests.